Jerobie1/GettingAndCleaningData/CodeBook.md

 ##Results
 Were written out to the file SmartPhoneDataBySubAct.txt

 File contains the means for the selected 72 variables group by subject and activity.

+SAMPLE:

 ![Results](results.JPG)